Why being sincere really matters.

 Here’s what we sent.
 (Forgive the photo quality.)

-So, while I was having a self-satisfied chuckle, guess who was missing?
+While I was having a self-satisfied chuckle, guess who was missing?
 Donors.
 Or, any particular care about what donors wanted.

 And here’s what happened.
 (You’ve probably guessed already.)